raydavis/myberkeley/README.txt

 mvn clean install

-2. To clean out the old test server environment:

-mvn -Dsling.clean clean

-3. To start the test server:

-mvn -Dsling.start verify

-4. To stop the test server:

-mvn -Dsling.stop verify
+2. To start loading client-side files from your local copy of 3akai-ux code rather than using the deployed version of 3akai-ux, copy the "sample/*.cfg" files to your "working/load" directory and edit them to point to your local copy.

-5. To create some test content:
+3. To create some test content while the server is running:

 curl -u admin:admin -F "sling:resourceType=myberkeley/scriptedsample" \
   -F title="Some Title"  http://localhost:8080/content/firstscriptedsample